nahisaho/musubi/steering/tech.md

 ## Overview

-This document defines the approved technology stack for N. All development MUST use these technologies unless explicitly approved via Phase -1 Gate (Article VIII: Anti-Abstraction).
+This document defines the approved technology stack for musubi.
+All development MUST use these technologies unless explicitly approved via Phase -1 Gate (Article VIII: Anti-Abstraction).

 ---